Melisa Byrd, Washington, D.C.

 Immediate Past President

 Ms. Lisa Lee has over 20 years of experience with Medicaid programs.
-She currently serves as the Commissioner for the Department of Medicaid Services.
-Much of her career was spent with the Kentucky Cabinet for Health and Family Services, where she served in a variety of roles within the Department for Medicaid Services, including Member Services Representative, Director of Provider Services, Policy Analyst, Deputy Commissioner, and now Commissioner.
+Much of her career was spent in Kentucky State government with the Kentucky Cabinet for Health and Family Services.
+While at the Cabinet, Ms. Lee served in a variety of roles within the Department for Medicaid Services, including Member Services Representative, Director of Provider Services, Policy Analyst, Deputy Commissioner, and Commissioner.
 In addition, Ms. Lee served as the Program Director for the Kentucky Children’s Health Insurance Program (KCHIP) for approximately 14 years.
+During her tenure as KCHIP Director, she led a successful outreach campaign that resulted in coverage of an additional 60,000 eligible children within Medicaid and KCHIP.
+In addition, Ms. Lee was instrumental in expanding Medicaid Services to childless adults in Kentucky as well as assisting with the creation of Kentucky’s successful state-based exchange, kynect.

 Board Governance Chair